HWang-Summit/HCGrid/README.md

 ## Build
 - The Makefile is very simple, you can easily adapt it to any Unix-like OS.
 - Change the path of CUDA to match your server, in general, the default installation path for CUDA is /usr/local/cuda-xx.
 - If using profiling, it is necessary to use the compile option --ptxas-options=-v to view all static resources identified by the kernel during the compilation phase, such as register resources, shared memory resources, etc.

+## Dependencies
+We kept the dependencies as minimal as possible.
+The following packages are required:
+- cfitsio-3.47
+- wcslib-5.16
+All of these packages can be found in "Dependencies" directory.